 The main difference between commercial and residential hydroseeding is the way hydroseeded areas are used.
 Commercial hydroseeding is focused on covering areas of land in commercial or industrial areas, while residential hydroseeding is designed to make homeowners’ yards more beautiful places where families can enjoy the lush, green grass.

 Each type of hydroseeding serves a different purpose, which may involve using different types of seed mixtures, mulches, and other ingredients to establish a strong root system and achieve the best results.

 Are there site restrictions or special requirements for the planting process?

-There are a few requirements that need to be considered when planning a residential hydroseed project.
+There are a few requirements that need to be considered when planning a commercial hydroseed project.
 These are:

 - We use large, heavy trucks to transport the hydroseed, which means that we require solid roads and staging areas to bring our trucks to the site.

-- Due to the size of our trucks, we need a minimum of a14-foot height clearance.
+- Due to the size of our trucks, we need a minimum of 14 feet height clearance.